Pronunciation of 'Rhododendron'

 English (United States)

-A genus of shrubs and small trees, often cultivated for their showy flowers.
+A genus of shrubs and small trees in the heath family, known for their large clusters of flowers.

 Ελληνικά (Greek)